risd/webhook-template/README.md

 Once the file is imported, `wh deploy` to see the changes in the CMS.

-Due to certain restrictions of the process, or the lack of knowledge of the process, there is one extra step that needs to be done after importing the template into your site
+Due to certain restrictions of the process, or the lack of knowledge of the process, there is one extra step that needs to be done after importing the template into your site:

-In pages/cms.html,
+In `pages/cms.html`,
 after the line `<link rel="stylesheet" href="http://cms.webhook.com/{{ cmsVersion }}/assets/app.min.css">`
 add the line `<link rel="stylesheet" href="/static/css/cms-custom.css"/>`

+The template includes Bourbon, Neat, jQuery, jQuery UI, jQuery Sticky, Packery, and PictureFill